Helmets will be checked at Registration (see Riding Gear Requirements) – please have the certification sticker inside ready to show at Registration.

 - Number displays must be clearly visible and comply with the following specifications.

 - Numbers on a contrasting background placed on the front and both sides of the bike.
 Black numbers on a white background is preferable.
 Remember the purpose of using numbers is to identify you on the track at speed and also to identify you if you crash.
 You will fail tech inspection if your motorcycle is not readily identifiable at speed on the track.
 Note: there will be numbers available at the track.

 - The inspectors ask you not to bring hot (engine temperature) motorcycles for inspection.
 Walk it up to tech.
 If it cannot be avoided, please warn the inspector beforehand.
 An inspector who burns his hands on your bike will more than likely find something wrong with it.
 Do not forget to bring your bike stand to tech inspection if you have no side stand.

 Riders’ Meeting (Attendance is Mandatory)

-All registered participants planning on riding must attend the riders meeting, which is held each morning before the track is opened.
+All registered participants planning on riding must attend the riders meeting, which is held each morning at 8:30 AM before the track is opened.
 To ensure that we have everyone’s attention, registration and tech will be closed temporarily during this time.
 The pit area will be checked during the meeting for riders not in attendance at the meeting.
 Attendance will be taken at the Riders’ Meeting.
 If you arrived at the track late or miss the meeting you must report to the Events Coordinator to review the track procedures.
 Riders meetings are held to prepare and advise riders of the track procedures in effect for each day of the rally.
 Topics covered will include pit lane procedures, entering and exiting the track, track safety, marshaling concerns, an explanation of the flags, etc.

 Flags and Flag Rules